Shanikah-Boyce/Deploying-a-Web-Application-Using-Docker/README.md

 ![image](https://github.com/user-attachments/assets/8dab65f6-6b40-4df0-8a3c-f457820883e3)

 ## Taking It to the Cloud: AWS Elastic Beanstalk
-With the custom container working locally, I deployed it using AWS Elastic Beanstalk, a platform-as-a-service that automates infrastructure provisioning and deployment for containerized applications.
+With the custom container working locally, I deployed it using AWS Elastic Beanstalk, a service that simplifies setting up and managing containerized applications.
+It was a great choice because it supports Docker, adjusts resources automatically, and quickly gets apps ready for use.
+The deployment was simple; after uploading the Docker image, the platform took care of the rest, and within minutes, the app was live on the internet.

-What made Elastic Beanstalk ideal:
-- Built-in support for Docker containers
-- Automated provisioning and scaling
-- Fast setup for production environments

-Deployment was straightforward.
-After uploading the Docker image, the platform handled the rest.
-Within minutes, the app was live and accessible on the internet.
 ![image](https://github.com/user-attachments/assets/a32a5771-63ee-4842-a3cf-ca1e05561f32)

 ## Troubleshooting: Virtualization Woes
-One challenge I faced was nested virtualization.
-Running Docker inside a virtual machine caused KVM errors and made containers fail to start.

-My Fix:
-- I switched to running Ubuntu natively on my system.
-- Alternatively, I configured Docker Desktop with WSL (Windows Subsystem for Linux).
-Both approaches resolved the issue and allowed Docker to function normally.
+Running Docker Desktop in a virtual machine caused nested virtualization issues, leading to KVM errors that blocked installation.
+Switching to WSL (Windows Subsystem for Linux) resolved the problem but introduced security concerns due to its limited isolation compared to traditional VMs.
+To maintain a secure setup, regular updates, careful permission management and tools like Microsoft Defender for Endpoint and Intune are essential.

 ## Key Takeaways
 - Docker is incredibly effective for creating portable, consistent application environments.